stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 ## Trigger Instant Backup

 Now, we are going to trigger an instant backup of the volumes of the Deployment that we have configured in the previous section.
-In order to do that, we have to create a `BackupSession` object pointing to the respective `BackupConfiguration` object.
+To do that, we have to create a `BackupSession` object pointing to the respective `BackupConfiguration` object.

 **Create BackupSession:**